 Once you have found the media that you require using the search tools, you can create a new playlist on the right hand side of the Playlist Builder page.
+Click the Open Media Builder button to begin.

-Click the New button and select New Playlist from the pop-up menu to begin.
+Then click the New button and select New Playlist from the pop-up menu.